vike256/Unibot/README.md

 # Unibot

-Unibot is an open-source cheat program developed for PC shooter games.
-Unibot has the ability to look at your screen and detect enemies by looking at a specified color range.
+Unibot is a multi-functional assistant tool developed for PC shooter games.
+Unibot works by simulating mouse input, which works with the following methods:

-Features:
-- Aim: Moves mouse towards the target.
-- Trigger: Clicks when a target is at the center of the screen.
-- Rapid fire: Spams left click when rapid fire button is down
-- Recoil: Negates recoil in some FPS games.
+- Calling Windows mouse_event functions through Python
+- Using the Interception driver to simulate mouse input
+- Using external hardware capable of simulating a human interface device, such as an Arduino Leonardo, or any Raspberry Pi Pico variant.
+Unibot can communicate with these boards by either using a COM port or a socket connection (ethernet or Wi-Fi).

+Unibot's most notable feature, **aim assist**, detects targets by looking for pixels within a specified color range on your screen, and then automatically moves the aim towards the target.
+The target detection utilizes OpenCV to merge color dots into a valid target blob.

+**Triggerbot** (/autoshoot) works in sync with the same target detection function and automatically shoots when the player is looking directly at a target.

+The **rapid-fire** feature clicks rapidly.
+This can be used to automatically shoot semi-automatic weapons.

+The **recoil** feature counters weapon recoil.
+It can be set to work with multiple recoil system types: point-and-shoot, and offset type recoil.
+Point-and-shoot is the most common recoil system used in FPS games and is used in games such as Call of Duty & Rainbow Six Siege.
+Offset type recoil is used in some tactical shooters such as Counter-Strike and VALORANT.

 Showcase: https://youtube.com/watch?v=-wMSt16IAQY